395t/review-assignments/_summaries/zhu2020deformable_1.md

 The main component proposed by the authors is the **deformable attention module**, which was inspired by deformable convolutions [2].
 Specifically, the new attention module reduces the computational cost of regular attention by only attending to a small set of locations around a reference point (more details below).
 This has two advantages.
-First, the network trains faster -- 10x fewer epochs compared to DETR.
+First, the network trains faster -- **10x fewer epochs** compared to DETR.
-Second, the network achieves better overall AP ("Average Precision") score than DETR and is particularly better at detecting small objects.
+Second, the network achieves better overall AP ("Average Precision") score than DETR and is particularly better at **detecting small objects**.

 ## How is the idea realized?